 the maximum possible sampling rate decreases to some extent.
 However, for most sampling

 rates, use of the alarm function has no negative effects.

-more than a specified precision from the requested rate, the average rate is recorded in
+by more than 3% from the requested rate, the average rate is saved in

 the end of recording; see the options window page

 factor from the EDIT MENU.